mighdoll/peg_opt/README.md

 In the JavaScript/TypeScript world,
 Lezer is a good LR implementation,
-Nearley is a good Earley implementation, but there's no great PEG implementation as far as I know.
+Nearley is a good Earley implementation,
+Peggy is a reasonable PEG implementation, but it's big.

 PEG is an interesting grammar class for several reasons.

-One reason is that parsing is easy to understand.
+- Parsing is easy to understand.
 It works by recursive descent just like you'd just like you'd probably write parsing code yourself, `parse_paragraph` calls `parse_sentence` calls `parse_word`, etc.
 Most other parsing classes generate hard to understand errors about 'shift reduce conflict', etc.
-The PEG grammar dialect is unambiguous by construction, in the same way that language constructions like `||` `&&` and function calls are unambiguous.
+- The PEG grammar dialect is unambiguous by construction, in the same way that language constructions like `||` `&&` and function calls are unambiguous.
+- PEG allows a very broad class of grammar rules.

-PEG also maps very nicely to parser combinators where the grammar is defined in the host language (TypeScript/JavaScript in this case).
+- PEG maps very nicely to parser combinators where the grammar is defined in the host language (TypeScript/JavaScript in this case).
 Using the host language for grammar definition is nice because the IDE language tools can help and because it makes integrating with the host language easy.

-PEG allows a very broad class of grammar rules.
+- PEG can even replace regular expressions.
+(Though that seems unwise in in JavaScript, since optimized regular expressions are built into the browsers.
+Probably better to keep a separate tokenizer that can use regexes as we do here.)

-It'd be nice if PEG could be fast for common case too.
+If PEG could be small and fast, that'd be a win for the ecosystem.

 [mini-parse]: https://github.com/wgsl-tooling-wg/wgsl-linker/blob/main/packages/mini-parse/README.md